 There are a variety of podcast formats that you can test out for your series, we broke down eight of the most popular formats.

-The discussion podcast format occurs when there is more of a natural conversation between hosts, a host and a guest, or a host with multiple guests.
+Similar to the interview, the discussion format occurs when there is more of a natural conversation between hosts, a host and a guest, or a host with multiple guests.
 It takes a step away from the more structured, Q&A style of an interview format and flows as a more organic discussion between all the voices you hear on the series.

-Fiction storytelling is one of the most engaging and intriguing podcast formats for a listener but also one of the most difficult to produce.
+Also known as podcast theatre, fiction storytelling is one of the most engaging and intriguing formats for a listener but also one of the most difficult to produce.

 Episodes range in length.
-Some will be around the 30 minute mark but others will stretch out to an hour.
-Since it takes a lot more work to produce, aiming for the 30 minute mark may be a reasonable goal.
+Some will be around the 30-minute mark but others will stretch out to an hour.
+Since it takes a lot more work to produce than other formats, aiming for the 30-minute mark may be a reasonable goal.

 Multi-story podcasts string together multiple interviews or stories within one episode.
 Interviews/stories are kept short and concise since the host has to move through multiple sections or people.